Margot Kalinke

 Margot Kalinke (23 April 1909 in Barcin, Poland – 25 November 1981 in Munich, West Germany) was a German politician of the German Party and later the Christian Democratic Union (CDU).

 Biography

-Expelled from Poland in 1925, Margot Kalinke was Protestant by faith.
+Margot Kalinke was Protestant by faith.
+She was expelled from Poland in 1925.
 From 1937 to 1952 she was managing director of a Angestelltenkrankenkasse ("Employee Health Insurance Company") in Hanover.
 In 1946 she became a founder of the Verband Weiblicher Angestellter (VWA, "Association of Women Employees") having been active in a predecessor organisation since 1933.
 From 1949 until her death, she was chair of the VWA.
 From 1953 to 1974, she was director of the Office of Private Health Insurance.
 She belonged briefly to the Executive Board of the Bundesversicherungsanstalt für Angestellte ("Federal Insuranceoffice for Employees") and in the 1950s, was a member of the Advisory Council for Reorganisation of Social Services at the office of the Ministry of Labour.

 Politics

 From 1946 to 1949, Kalinke was a member of the Lower Saxony State Parliament.
 In 1947 and 1948, she was also a member of the Zonenbeirat ("Area Advisory Board").

 From 1949 to 1953, and then from 1955 until 1972, she was a member of the German Bundestag, winning the election in the Celle constituency in 1957.
 Together with Ernst August Farke she represented the Arbeitnehmerflügel ("Worker's Wing") of the German Party in parliament.
 From 1955 to 1957 she was deputy chair of the Bundestag Committee for Public Welfare.
 From 1957 until her exit from the party on 1 June 1960, she was vice chair of the German Party.

 She joined the Christian Democratic Union on 20 September 1960, and from 1969 to 1971 she was Landesvorsitzende ("State President") of the women's union in Lower Saxony.